Windows

 “Staff were great and professional, HOWEVER, they fail to tell you their downsides.
 I paid $26k for my windows, and when I power washed the house, there was a flood in my house.
 Called and asked for them to check the seals on the windows, and was told they’re not designed for pressure washing.
 I know people that paid 1/4 of the price I paid, and they don’t get water through their windows.
 Extremely dissatisfied!”
 Megan Y. BBB

-Installing Andersen windows typically costs between $400 and $4,000 per window, depending on the specific series, materials, window size, customization, and local labor rates.
-Smaller standard models like the 100 Series are among the more affordable, while custom oversized versions like those in the A-Series can stretch toward the higher end.
-Homeowners can expect the following tiered breakdown:
+Installing Andersen windows typically costs between $400 and $4,000 per window, depending on the product series, frame material, customization level, and local labor rates.
+Entry-level composite models such as the Andersen 100 Series fall at the lower end of the price range, while fully customized architectural windows from the A-Series or E-Series can reach the higher end.

 Below is an approximate cost range for Andersen window installations across 12 of the U.S. states, reflecting regional labor and cost variations.
 These are estimates based on national averages aligned with local trends (e.g., West Coast costs higher, Midwest lower) and may vary: